amir-kazemi/aidovecl/README.md

 ## Downloading and Extracting Dataset

-Download the dataset from the following source: <a href="https://huggingface.co/datasets/amir-kazemi/aidovecl/tree/main" target="_blank">AIDOVECL Dataset</a>.
+Download the dataset from the following source: <a href="https://huggingface.co/datasets/amir-kazemi/aidovecl/tree/main" target="_blank" rel="noopener noreferrer">AIDOVECL Dataset</a>.

 After downloading, extract the zipped datasets to the `datasets` folder of the repository.